-This year the backpacking portion of the WILD trip will hike along the continental divide in RMNP.
-It is a great opportunity to become familiar with one of the most pristine areas in Colorado.
+Both locations provide a great opportunity to become familiar with some of the most pristine areas in Colorado.
 By carrying everything you need for your expedition on your back, up and over rocky ridges and down through lush stream drainages you will have an opportunity to discover a world beyond where the pavement ends.